 - Sift all the powders into a bowl.
-If using whole-wheat flour, make sure to sift it well and to remove the larger pieces of bran, and then measure it.
+For the whole-wheat flour, make sure to sift it well to remove the larger pieces of bran, and then measure it.

 - Pour in all the water and mix the ingredients with a fork to obtain a rough dough.